 Moving to San Diego – the Ultimate Guide

-One of the most important things you should do before you move is to get to know the place you’re about to start calling your new home.
+One of the most important things to know before moving to San Diego is to know where you’re about to start calling your new home.
 To help you do that, we’ve put together the ultimate guide to America’s Finest City.

-- South Park.
 Do you enjoy tight-knit communities that offer the vibe of a small town?
 That is the sign that you consider relocating here.

-- El Cerrito.
 El Cerrito offers the best of both worlds – historic homes and walkable streets paired with good transportation options and a young hip community.
 If this is something you desire, your search is over.

 It is no wonder this place is called America’s Finest City – it has a high living standard, an open and welcoming community, lots of amenities, and sandy beaches.
-However, the cost of living in San Diego isn’t exactly negligible.
+However, the cost of living in San Diego isn’t negligible.
 If you are planning on buying a home, expect to set aside over half a million dollars for it.
-On the other hand, renting a studio will set you back by around $1500.
-If you want three or more bedrooms, you’re looking at prices that exceed $3000.
+According to Numbeo, renting a one-bedroom apartment in the center will cost you around $2,100 per month, while outside of the center the price reaches $1,750.
+If you want three or more bedrooms, you’re looking at amounts between $2,800 and $3,600.

 A Guide to Finding a Job in San Diego

 Are you wondering who the largest employers are in the town?
+Relocation will bring you plenty of work opportunities.
 If you carefully search through the internet, you will see that the town economy is based on military, manufacturing, and international trade.
-Meaning, that after the tourism branch of industry, the most work opportunities will be with employers such as:
+Therefore, after the tourism industry, most work opportunities will be with employers such as: